dsw7/GPTifier/README.md

 ```console
 gpt
 ```
-The program should begin if the `.gptifier` file is properly set up.
+The program should start an interactive session if the configuration file was properly set up.
 ### Clean up
 The compilation process will generate many build artifacts.
 Clean up the build artifacts by running:
 ```console